beshoyfakhry/TempoTask/README.md

 ### Android Studio

-* Select `Run -> Run 'app'` (or `Debug 'app'`) from the menu bar
+- Select `Run -> Run 'app'` (or `Debug 'app'`) from the menu bar
-* Select the device you wish to run the app on and click 'OK'
+- Select the device you wish to run the app on and click 'OK'

 ## Tech used
-    - #MVVM pattern.
+    - MVVM pattern.
-    - #Dependency Injection using Hilt.
+    - Dependency Injection using Hilt.
-    - #Naviagtion controller for movement.
+    - Naviagtion controller for movement.
-    - #Retrofit for api calling.
+    - Retrofit for api calling.
-    - #Couritines for background tasks.
+    - Couritines for background tasks.
-    - #Glide for loading images.
+    - Glide for cashing and loading images.

 ## Api Data